MeteoSwiss/opendata-forecast-data/README.md

 ### 2.2 Available Parameters

+### 🚧  **Temporary Notice Work in Progress**

-Users can find information about available parameters, including metadata, in the collection level assets of the above collections.
+Users can find information about available parameters, including metadata about height, longitude and latitude, in the collection level assets of the above collections.

 #### 2.2.1 Parameter Metadata